 Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

-Hepatitis C is one of the major causes of liver cirrhosis and death from liver failure.
+Hepatitis C is one of the major causes of liver fibrosis and liver cirrhosis, which leads to death from liver failure.
 So one of the big questions that people who have had Hep C is: “Is liver damage from Hep C reversible?”

 Put simply the answer is yes, liver damage from Hepatitis C can be reversed and the liver can heal from even advanced cirrhosis.
 The liver is very capable of regenerating from significant damage because, but various factors combined with a Hep C infection can reduce the liver’s ability to regenerate.